FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 The weightings noticeably change to extreme results very fast as the target returns change from ca 10% to 13%.
 This tendency to extreme weightings with only very small changes in (expected) returns will be a significant problem.

 For now lets formalize our results for future work and do another example with more than two industries.

-We will add a function to plot the efficient frontier which provides us with the best return per risk ratio based on our current approach to optimize the weightings.
+We will also add a function to plot the efficient frontier.

 ```python
 # based on our lines of code before: